-In 2015 Larissa was chosen as a Green Talent.
-From March to May 2016 she conducted research at the Ecologic Institute in Germany.
-During her research stay, she gave support to on-going projects related to smart cities, water resources management, resource efficiency and other related topics.
+Larissa is working as a Teaching Assistant at FGV/EAESP and participating in a research project in partnership with Global Compact to investigate the integration of Sustainable Development Goals in the business strategy of firms in the Brazilian electricity sector.
+During her research stay at the Ecologic Institute in Germany, she gave support to on-going projects related to smart cities, water resources management, resource efficiency, and other related topics.
 This experience allowed her to be in touch with advanced knowledge on topics that are still underdeveloped in her home country.

-2014 Incluir Project – Case studies writing on Inclusive Businesses in Brazil, with support from the United Nations Development Program
+2014 Incluir Project – Case studies writing on Inclusive Businesses in Brazil, with support from the United Nations Development Programme

 CV as submitted for the Green Talents award (2015):